HomeLearnProvince GuidesHow to Execute a Will in Ontario

 Do not skip the affidavit

-Estates lawyers in Ontario see this regularly — an executor appears at probate without an affidavit, the witness cannot be located, and the process stalls or becomes contested.
+Estates lawyers in Ontario see this regularly — an executor appears at probate without an affidavit, the witness cannot be located, and the process stalls.
 The affidavit takes 5 minutes at the signing appointment.
 Always get it done.

 How much does execution cost?